mpastell/CowLog/README.md

 ```
 git clone https://github.com/mpastell/CowLog.git
+cd CowLog
 electron CowLog
 ```

+You will need to add compiled [WebChimera.js](https://github.com/RSATom/WebChimera.js) to `node_modules` to use VLC support.

 If you want to modify the source I suggest you read the Electron documentation first.